cactoes/leaguepp-connector/README.md

 ```

 ## prerequisites
-these are required development packages that need to be properly installed on your system
+these are required development packages that need to be properly installed on your system.
 * `openssl` (v3) (https://www.openssl.org/)
 * `boost` (> v1.84.0) (https://www.boost.org/)